-Your Beatles Liverpool Walking Tour begins at the Titanic memorial by the famous waterfront of Liverpool.
+Your Beatles Liverpool Walking Tour begins in front of the gates of the Bluecoat building which is now an art center.
 Here you will meet your local Beatles Guide.
 On the tour you will visit the following attractions:

 Beatles Statues – A statue of the Fab 4 strolling out towards the River Mersey.
 This Fab 4 ensemble was erected in 2015 and celebrates the 50th anniversary of when the Beatles last performed in Liverpool.
 They then headed off to conquer America and lead the British invasion over the pond!
 Liverpool Waterfront